mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/fusion_pass.md

 - **enable_cluster_ops_only**: Allow only the specified operators to participate in the fusion set.
 When this option is set, the above two options are ignored.
 - **enable_packet_ops_only**: When enabling the kernel packet feature, this option restricts fusion to the specified operators only.
 - **disable_packet_ops**: When enabling the kernel packet feature, this option prohibits fusion for the specified operators.
 - **disable_fusion_pattern**: Prevent the specified fusion pattern from participating in the fusion set.
+The list of default fusion pattern can be found in Appendix 4.
 - **enable_fusion_pattern_only**: Allow only the specified fusion pattern to participate in the fusion set.
 When this option is set, the above option is ignored.

 ### Enabling or Disabling Automatic/Manual Fusion Pass